Timendus/3d-viper-maze/README.md

 This is the start of the decision tree for the left-most column of 16 pixels.
-The data structure tells us that the first thing we'll look at is the spot to the left of the player.
+The data structure tells us that the first thing we'll look at is the spot to the left of the player (the player is at coordinate 0,0).
 If there's a wall there, we go to the next node in the list.
 If there's no wall there, we go to the fourth node in the list (`node 3`).
 Until finally we hit a leaf in the tree, which is a pointer to one of the images, in a long list of images:

 ```octo
 : leafs